House GOP hardliners block spending stopgap with shutdown looming

 The Senate is working on its own bipartisan bill to avert any shutdown, but still has procedural steps to get through and the chamber may not vote before a shutdown begins.

-But going into the vote there were already a block of hardliners who said they wouldn't approve any short term bill, many of them demanding that Congress complete action on all 12 spending bills.
+But going into the vote there were already a bloc of hardliners who said they wouldn't approve any short-term bill, many of them demanding that Congress complete action on all 12 spending bills.
 The vote was 198-232, with 21 GOP members voting against it.

 At a press conference before the vote McCarthy downplayed internal divisions and essentially dared fellow Republicans to follow through on their threat to block it.
 "Every member will have to go on record of where they stand.
 Are they willing to secure the border or do they side with President Biden on an open border and vote against a measure to keep government open?"